 Quinn Emanuel has vast experience representing pension funds, other managed funds, and government agencies as plaintiffs in high-stakes disputes filed in the United States and abroad.
 There are several attributes that set us apart from other firms in this area.

 Unique Resources and Experience.
 Our firm brings a commitment of resources and depth of experience that no other firm can provide.
-We have 720 lawyers and have over 25 partners who are former prosecutors and high level government lawyers.
+We have more than 800 lawyers and over 25 partners who are former prosecutors and high level government lawyers.
 As a result, our lawyers are keenly attuned to the sensitivities and needs of public pension funds, government agencies, and other managed funds.

 Rare Insight into the Other Side.
 Quinn Emanuel is also unique in that we represent both plaintiffs and defendants in different cases.
 This gives us rare insight into the thinking of the parties and lawyers on the other side.
 It also helps bring a level of credibility to our representation of pension funds and other funds when acting as plaintiffs that no other firm can provide.